happiness

 seeking pleasure

-Having said that, happy people on the whole tend to live longer, earn more money, endure pain better, persist longer at tasks.
+Having said that, happy people tend to live longer, earn more money, endure pain better, persist longer at tasks.
 They are more successful in jobs, more altruistic, consider others, set higher goals, have better health, more friends, better relationships, lower blood pressure and better immune systems

 Those who are materialistic are less happy.
 Happiness does not increase as income rises above basic needs.
 Those who are satisfied with their income tend to be happy.
 Debt erodes peace of mind more than poverty.